 More into to come!

-Wolastoqiyik artist Sqotewisq Judie Acquin-Miksovsky, led a basketry workshop for a group of Syrian women at MCAF where she shared the technique of traditional Wolastoqiyik basketry.
-The women created baskets that will have items that represent a link to their homeland placed within them while they are displayed on the bridge.
-The aim of this project was to build connections and understanding between cultures through knowledge.
+With the support of Solo Chicken Wolastoqiyik artist SQOTEWISQ JUDIE ACQUIN-MIKSOVSKY led a basketry workshop for a group of Syrian women at MCAF where she shared the technique of traditional Wolastoqiyik basketry.
+The women created baskets and then filled them with items that represent ‘home’.
+The aim of this project was to build connections and understanding between cultures through connection and knowledge.

 No One is Illegal Fredericton procured welcoming words when the first flux of Syrian immigrants came in 2016 on cue cards.
 They will be blown up people will walk through them on the bridge.
 The idea is to be the welcoming words that allow our country to continue to grow as the multicultural nation thatwe claim to be.
 People may fill out there own cue cards with welcoming words and give them to the members of NOII.